Villnöß

-Villnöß (/de/; Funes /it/; Funès) is a comune (municipality) in South Tyrol in northern Italy, located about 30 km northeast of the city of Bolzano.
+Villnöß (/de/; Funes /it/; Funès) is a comune (municipality) in South Tyrol in north-eastern Italy, located about 30 km northeast of the city of Bolzano.

 Geography

 As of November 30, 2010, it had a population of 2,552 and an area of 81.2 km2.

-The municipality of Villnöß contains the frazioni (subdivisions, mainly villages and hamlets) Koll (Colle), St. Jakob (San Giacomo), St. Magdalena (Santa Maddalena), St. Peter (San Pietro), St. Valentin (San Valentino) and Teis (Tiso).
+The municipality of Villnöß contains the frazioni (subdivisions, mainly villages and hamlets) Koll (Colle), St Jakob (San Giacomo), St. Magdalena (Santa Maddalena), St Peter (San Pietro), St Valentin (San Valentino) and Teis (Tiso).

 Villnöß borders the following municipalities: Brixen, Klausen, Lajen, Urtijëi, San Martin de Tor, Santa Cristina Gherdëina and Feldthurns.